mdn/content/files/en-us/web/css/css_colors/color_values/index.md

 We'll also take a look at how to [let the user pick a color](#letting_the_user_pick_a_color).

+For the CIELAB color space, you can use the `lab()`, `oklab()`, `lch()` and `oklch()` functions.
+The `lch()` and `oklch()` functions use lightness (L), chroma (C), and hue (H). and the Lab model uses lightness (L), red/green-ness, and yellow/blue-ness along the "a" and "b" axes (rectangular coordinates) in the color space.

 ## How to describe a color

 To represent a color in CSS, you have to find a way to translate the analog concept of "color" into a digital form that a computer can use.
 This is typically done by breaking down the color into components, such as how much of each of a set of primary colors to mix together, or how bright to make the color.
-As such, there are several ways you can describe color in CSS.
+Defined color models ensure that colors will appear the same no matter where they are rendered.

+A color model is the mathematical model that represents colors using numeric values.
+Color models describe how to create the available colors within a color space.
+RGB was the first color model for the web.
+The sRGB color space of the RGB color model, the standard red, green, and blue color space, was created in 1996 for computer monitors and the web.
+A color space is a system for grouping colors so that describing any given color is consistent.
+If you transform a color between different color spaces, it should look identical.

+Originally, monitors were limited in how many colors they could render, and CSS colors were limited by those constraints, expanding as capabilities expanded.
+With modern devices no longer limited to RGB, new color models are based on human perception rather, with a much wider {{glossary("gamut")}} of colors.
+There are several ways you can describe color in CSS, and the options keep expanding.

-For more detailed discussion of each of the color value types, see the reference for each of the CSS {{cssxref("&lt;color&gt;")}} data type values.
+This guide introduces the different color value types.
+For more detailed discussion of each of the color value types, see the reference for each of the CSS {{cssxref("&lt;color&gt;")}} types introduce below.

 ### Keywords

 A set of standard color names is defined that lets you use keywords instead of numeric representations if you choose this way of describing colors, although there must be a keyword representing the exact color you want to use.
 Color keywords include the standard primary and secondary colors (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including colors like `darkgray` and `lightgrey`), and a variety of other blended colors, including `lightseagreen`, `cornflowerblue`, and `rebeccapurple`.
+Named colors use the [RGB](/en-US/docs/Glossary/RGB) model and are associated with the sRGB (`srgb`) color space.

-There are two other named colors of interest: `transparent` is, well, transparent and `currentcolor` is the current value of the CSS {{cssxref("color")}} property.
+There are approximately 140 named colors.
+There are named colors of special interest: [`transparent`](/en-US/docs/Web/CSS/named-color#transparent) is, well, transparent and [`currentcolor`](/en-US/docs/Web/CSS/color_value#currentcolor_keyword) is the current value of the CSS {{cssxref("color")}} property.

 See the {{cssxref("named-color")}} data type for more information on color keywords.

 ### RGB values

-There are two ways to represent an RGB color in CSS.
+There are two ways to define an {{glossary("RGB")}} color by their red, green, and blue components in CSS.
+Like named colors, the hexadecimal and `rgb()` colors all use the [RGB](/en-US/docs/Glossary/RGB) model and are associated with the sRGB (`srgb`) color space, but provide for defining a much, much wider range of colors.

 #### Hexadecimal string notation